LibreCodeCoop/akaunting-docker/README.md

 ## License

-This project follow Akaunting licensing under the GPLv3 license.
+This project follows Akaunting licensing under the GPLv3 license.